davidmcclure/cleanconfig/README.md

 CleanConfig was originally abstracted out of a series of data engineering projects at the [Stanford Literary Lab](http://litlab.stanford.edu/) and the [Open Syllabus Project](http://explorer.opensyllabusproject.org/), many of them using MPI or Spark to run compute jobs on large clusters.
 Since there aren't really "frameworks" that enforce specific conventions for these types of projects - and since they can sometimes have sort of weird requirements - I found myself writing custom `Config` classes over and over again.
 CleanConfig merges together the stuff that worked from these projects.

-CleanConfig might be a good fit it:
+CleanConfig might be a good fit if:

 - You want to explicitly define and validate the format of the config object.